-Requirements for Graduation in the Master of Arts (Religion) Program include the successful completion of 52 academic credits, including the following curricular and program requirements:
+Requirements for Graduation

+Successful completion of 52 academic credits, including the following curricular and program requirements:

-- Twelve credits must be completed according to the following distribution: - 3 credits from the Biblical Field (BI, OT or NT courses), excluding biblical languages; - 3 credits from the Historical Field (CH courses), excluding courses in denominational polity; - 3 credits from the Theology and Ethics Field (TH courses); - o 3 credits from the field of Church Life and Work (EM, PH, PL PT, RS, WP or WR courses) - An additional 12 credits must be completed in the area of the student's chosen concentration. - Completion of MA100: Theological Studies Foundational Seminar [3 credits] - Completion of MA300: Master of Arts (Religion) Capstone Project (a Capstone Project fee will be charged upon registration for MA300) [3 credits] - Submission of a portfolio consisting of four representative projects from the student's course of study: one each from the biblical, historical, theology and ethics, and church life and work fields - Participation in the Interpretive Task and First-year Students Retreat (MS101) in the first fall semester of study (2 credits) is highly recommended but not required. - The remaining credits to reach 52 may be chosen according to the student's vocational goals, occupation or interests.
+- Twelve credits must be completed according to the following distribution: - o 3 credits from the Biblical Field (BI, OT or NT courses), excluding biblical languages; - o 3 credits from the Historical Field (CH courses), excluding courses in denominational polity; - 3 credits from the Theology and Ethics Field (TH courses); - o 3 credits from the field of Church Life and Work (EM, PH, PL PT, RS, WP or WR courses) - An additional 12 credits must be completed in the area of the student's chosen concentration. - MA100: Theological Studies Foundational Seminar [3 credits] must be completed. - MA300: Master of Arts (Religion) Capstone Project [3 credits] must be completed. (a Capstone Project fee will be charged upon registration for MA300) [3 credits] - Submission of a portfolio consisting of four representative projects from the student's course of study: one each from the biblical, historical, theology and ethics, and church life and work fields - Participation in the Interpretive Task and First-year Students Retreat (MS101) in the first fall semester of study (2 credits) is highly recommended but not required. - The remaining credits to reach 52 may be chosen according to the student's vocational goals, occupation or interests.